Snowfork/snowbridge/docs/markdown/using-snowchain/validating-and-relaying/relayer-architecture.md

 This worker is responsible for keeping the Ethereum-side channels/Parachain Light Clients up to date.
 It is responsible for taking parachain messages, parachain commitments, parachain-block-header-proofs and mmr-proofs from both the parachain and relay chain and submitting them to Ethereum.

 # Shared Interface
-The relayer as a service container starts up each worker with a shared interface for common functionality.
+The relayer as a worker container starts up each worker with a shared interface for common functionality.
 It runs as a single Go process with threads for each worker.
 The interface provides the following shared functionality:
  - metrics/monitoring
  - logging
  - config